notsonormal/AstoundingFormatter/README.md

 Astounding Formatter
 ===================

-[Google App Engine Application] (http://astoundingformatter.appspot.com/)
+[Google App Engine application website] (http://astoundingformatter.appspot.com/)

 A Google App Engine application used to format an XML string into a readable format.